Trees That Feed is the story of an artist who wanted to do more…

 Learn about our programs in tree distribution, tree propagation, fruit harvesting equipment, breadfruit products and marketing, school-feeding programs, training and monitoring.
 The benefits of our work are permanent and sustainable.
 We leave behind independent farmers, co-operatives and commercially successful operations.
 We started work in Jamaica, established our model, and have expanded into Haiti, Costa Rica, Puerto Rico, Barbados, the Bahamas, Ghana and other countries.

-Read our latest annual report, with exciting news and information about our recent efforts:
+Read our latest annual report, with exciting news and information about our recent efforts: 2022 Annual Report

 Dr. Nyree Zerega